IDMNYU/audiolab/docs/synths.md

 #### Variable Q Voltage Controlled Filter #1

-The **Variable Q Voltage Controlled Filter (or VCFQ)**, sometimes referred to as the **Variable Resonance Filter**, is a 12dB/octave 2-pole state-variable filter that features low-pass, high-bass, band-pass, and band-reject outputs, voltage control over frequency and Q (resonance) of the filter, and multiple inputs, include one with automatic gain control and a trigger input that generates an impulse into the filter.
+The **Variable Q Voltage Controlled Filter (VCFQ)**, sometimes referred to as the **Variable Resonance Filter**, is a 12dB/octave 2-pole state-variable filter that features low-pass, high-bass, band-pass, and band-reject outputs, voltage control over frequency and Q (resonance) of the filter, and multiple inputs, include one with automatic gain control and a trigger input that generates an impulse into the filter.
 The VCFQ is an **extended range** design, with a switch that allows it to filter sub-audio control voltage signals.

 <img src = "./img/serge824_1_7.png" width="20%" title="Variable Q VCF" alt="Variable Q VCF">